calum-m708/rateify-client/README.md

 ![Artist Page](./readme-screenshots/artist.png)

-There are also pages that show all releases and all artists, accessible from the Navbar
+There are also pages that show all releases and all artists, accessible from the Navbar.

 ![Artists Index](./readme-screenshots/artists.png)